mattischrome/console-blog/content/posts/consider-phlebas-a-picaresque-in-space/index.md

 - Science Fiction
 - Thirteen
 title: Iain M. Banks, Consider Phlebas
-heroImage: ../../assets/images/defaultHero.jpg
-description: A while back, I decided I was going to write about the Iain M. Banks sci-fi-novels (mainly as a
 ---
 A while back, I decided I was going to write about the Iain M. Banks sci-fi-novels (mainly as a respite from having to read and write about [J. G. Ballard novels](j-g-ballard), but I only got as fas as writing about the excellent “Against A Dark Barkground” and re-reading the first of the Culture novels “Consider Phlebas”.
 WARNING: Some plot spoilers follow (but not too many).